 Discovery and Origin

-Research into the device puts forward that the mechanism was created by Greek astronomers and mathematicians during the Hellenistic period based on its quality and complexity.
+Research into the device suggests that the mechanism was created by Greek astronomers and mathematicians during the Hellenistic period based on its quality and complexity.
 Initial dating of the device placed it at about 85 BCE, but some researches have suggested that it could be older than that, dating back to circa 150 BCE.

-The front face has two concentric circles.
+The front face of the Antikythera mechanism has two concentric circles.
 The inner circle has markings for the zodiac signs of the Greeks with partitions in degrees.
 The outer circle has markings for the 365 days of the calendar.
 In addition to the circles, there were at least two pointers that showed the positions of the celestial bodies.
 One of the pointers was for the moon while the other one was for showing the position of the sun and perhaps the current date as well.

 The back or rear face of the mechanism has five dials: two large displays, the Saros and the Metonic (including three smaller pointers), the Games or the Olympiad Dial, the Exeligmos, and the Callippic.
 The Games Dial is the only one that moves in a counter-clockwise direction as time moves ahead.
-Studies into the device show that the Olympiad dial did not really foretell the Olympiad years and was thus renamed to the Games Dial.
+Studies into the device show that the Olympiad dial did not really foretell the Olympiad years and was therefore renamed to the Games Dial.